NAppazeller/kickstarter-analysis/README.md

 The information provided covers a period of nine years with data relating to 4,100+ campaigns that spans 13 different countries.
 Additionally, there are nine campaign categories which can be further broken down into 40+ subcategories.

 Given the vastness of the data it was important to isolate only that which was applicable to the requested analysis.
-There was the additional step(s) of scrubbing the data to ensure certain data are presented in a consumable format (i.e. dates, etc.), debugging, and manipulation of said data for production of visuals that communicated the data story.
+There were additional steps taken such as scrubbing the data to ensure certain data are presented in a consumable format (i.e. dates, etc.), debugging, and manipulation of said data for production of visuals that communicated the data story.
 By focusing on outcomes by launch data and goals we were able to visually display our findings in the form of line charts.